 In April 2014, the FASB issued Accounting Standards Update No. 2014-08 (or ASU 2014-08), Presentation of Financial Statements (Topic 205) and Property, Plant, and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity.
 The amendments in ASU 2014-08 change the criteria for reporting discontinued operations.
 Under ASU 2014-08, only disposals representing a strategic shift in operations should be presented as discontinued operations.
 Those strategic shifts should have a major effect on the organization's operations and financial results.
 Examples include a disposal of a major geographic area, a major line of business, or a major equity method investment.
 ASU 2014-08 is effective in the first quarter of 2015 with early adoption permitted.
-We elected early adoption of ASU 2014-08 which did not have a material impact on our consolidated financial position or results of operations.
+We elected early adoption of ASU 2014-08 and have not reclassified results of operations for properties disposed subsequent to January 1, 2014 as discontinued operations as these disposals do not represent strategic shifts in our operations.